vikaskurapatibat/DDP/README.md

 Things to ask sir:

 Reason why the square droplet isn't moving even when the accelerations are there.
+Solved, they were moving with low accelerations.